Debt Service Coverage Ratio: How To Calculate & Improve Your Business’s DSCR

 If you approach a potential lender knowing exactly how much you can afford to pay each month, you can avoid being pressured into borrowing more than you can afford.

 If you aren’t comfortable with a 1.25 DSCR and would rather have a little more wiggle room, that’s totally fine.
 Don’t ever borrow more than you are comfortable with.
-The good thing is, you can use the debt service coverage ratio to see exactly how much you can safely borrow while maintaining your desired DSCR.
-Simply replace “1.25” in the formula above with your desired ratio to figure the payments you can afford.
+The good thing is, you can use the DSCR to see exactly how much you can safely borrow while maintaining your desired DSCR.
+Replace “1.25” in the formula above with your desired ratio to figure out the payments you can afford.

 How To Improve Your Debt Service Coverage Ratio